cferdinandi/vanilla-js-projects/content/_index.md

 <span class="text-large">Hands-on learning with real projects.
 You get starter templates, helpful tips and resources, and step-by-step tutorials.</span>

-<mark>🔥🔥🔥 <strong>Coming soon!</strong> <em>Based on customer feedback, Vanilla JS Projects is going through a complete update.
+<mark>🔥🔥🔥 <em><strong>Coming soon!</strong> Based on customer feedback, Vanilla JS Projects is going through a complete update.
 It returns in early July with new projects, a new structure, and a new pricing model.</em></mark>

 {{<pricing-link>}}